m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 Perhaps the closest to what Rust offers - it's no coincidence the first Rust compiler was written in it.
 There's a lot to like about OCaml - decent[3] typing but a simpler implementation and better performance-analysis story than Haskell, and none of the compromises that come with running on someone else's VM and ecosystem.

 Complaints about the syntax are legitimate, even if shallow - likewise the fact that much of the early documentation was in French.
+Of late this has been addressed, and the language has put together a much better packaging/library story -

 ## Which leaves us with...